 - Parents and spouses of students are advised that information contained in education records, with the exception of directory information, will not be disclosed to them without the prior written consent of the student.

 - Students are advised that institutional policy and procedures required under FERPA have been published as Administrative Procedure AP 7.022, Procedures Relating to Protection of the Educational Rights and Privacy of Students.
-Copies of Administrative Procedure AP 7.022 may be obtained from the Office of the Vice Chancellor for Students.
+Copies of Administrative Procedure AP 7.022 may be obtained from the Office of the Vice Chancellor for Student Affairs.

 - The right to file a complaint with the U.S. Department of Education concerning alleged failures by Windward Community College to comply with the requirements of FERPA.
-The name and address of the Office that administers FERPA is:
+The name and address of the office that administers FERPA is:

 Family Policy Compliance Office